Can iQIYI Inc. (IQ) Remain Competitive?

-iQIYI Inc. (NASDAQ:IQ) went up by 1.00% from its latest closing price compared to the recent 1-year high of $28.97.
-The company’s stock price has collected -8.39% of loss in the last five trading sessions.
+iQIYI Inc. (NASDAQ:IQ) went down by -11.04% from its latest closing price compared to the recent 1-year high of $28.97.
+The company’s stock price has collected 5.69% of gains in the last five trading sessions.
 The Wall Street Journal reported on 03/28/21 that Ex-Tiger Asia Founder Triggers $30 Billion in Large Stocks Sales

 Is It Worth Investing in iQIYI Inc. (NASDAQ :IQ) Right Now?